feliperochadev/check-js/README.md

   Test a set of asynchronous/callback assertions, using assertAsync() inside the parameter function() for each assertion.

-See some examples in Examples folder.
+Check out Examples folder for more details.

 # How to contribute:

 - 1- Fork the repository;
 - 2- Create an issue;
 - 3- Add a doc/function/fix;
-- 4- create a pull request.
+- 4- Create a pull request.